 While not essential for using C by GE's C-Life and C-Sleep bulbs, the C-Reach improves the usability of each bulb by allowing them to work over Wi-Fi.
-This allows you to control your lights from anywhere through the C by GE app, even when you're not home.
+This allows you to control your lights from anywhere through the

 The C-Reach bridge also allows you to control your C by GE bulbs by voice through Google Assistant or Amazon Alexa (HomeKit support isn't available yet, but C by GE says it's coming soon).
 To use Alexa, you'll need to sign into your C by GE account in the Alexa app and add the "CbyGE" skill.
 For Google Assistant, just sign into your account within the Google Home app.

 C by GE C-Reach

 Control your C by GE bulbs over Wi-Fi or through a voice assistant.